-Asthma attack also known as bronchial asthma is a condition where the individual’s airway gets inflamed and narrows down affecting breathing.
-The airway produces extra mucus that inhibit the flow of air in and out of the lungs.
-Asthma attack causes muscles around the throat to tighten a condition called bronchospasm.
-Some cases of asthma attack are minor while others are life-threatening.
+An asthma attack, also known as bronchial Asthma, is a condition where the individual's airway gets inflamed and narrows down, affecting breathing.
+As a result, the airway produces extra mucus that inhibits airflow in and out of the lungs.
+It is the leading chronic disease in children.
+In addition, an asthma attack causes muscles around the throat to tighten; a condition called bronchospasm.
+Some cases of an asthma attacks are minor, while others are life-threatening.

 - wheezing when breathing in and out

 - a continuous cough, pressure, and tightness around the chest